Tuzosdaniel12/-tuzosdaniel12/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Daniel Soledad!

-Full Stack Web Developer with a background in Food and Beverage industry.
-Ready to use my effective problem solving and analytical skills to create effective and user-friendly applications.
-Worked in high stress environment that developed my leadership, communication, time management skills to effectively work or adjust with any diverse group.
-After learning how to code I haved devoted my life to expanding my knowledge in coding.
+Full Stack Web Developer with a background in the Food and Beverage industry.
+Ready to use my effective problem-solving and analytical skills to create user-friendly applications.
+Accustomed to high-stress work environments and guiding diverse groups in leadership roles that require accurate communication and strict time management.

-In my Freetime I love to spend time with my family, mantining my beutiful yard, and playing video games. also love hanging out with friends, always looking for the next challange in life.
+After learning how to code I haved devoted my life to expanding my knowledge in coding, meeting each new challenge with enthusiasm.
+In my free time I enjoy spending time with my family, maintaining my beautiful yard, and playing video games.

 --------